 plants require soil aeration, nutrition and water to thrive.
 If your garden soil is lacking in any of these, there is something that you can add to improve soil structure - vermiculite.
 What is vermiculite and how is using vermiculite beneficial?
 Click here for more info.

 You may have bought potting soil and notice what appear to be tiny Styrofoam balls in the medium.
 Having heard of perlite, you may wonder if the little balls are perlite and, if so, what is perlite its uses?
 Learn more here.

 Poor soil grows poor plants.
-Unless you have a garden full of black gold, you need to know how to improve soil.
-Whether it's nutrient deficient, compacted, heavy clay or any other issue, here?s some soil amendment info to get you started.
+Unless you have a garden full of black gold, you need to know how to improve the soil.
+Whether it's nutrient deficient, compacted, heavy clay, or any other issue, here's some soil amendment info to get you started.

-Orange juice and other fruit juices are said to be healthy beverages for the human body.
-If that is the case, then is juice good for plants too?
-Investigate the effects of watering plants with fruit juices in this article.
+Orange juice and other fruit juices are said to be healthy beverages for the human body, but is juice good for plants too?
+Find out in this article.

-The most important part of planning a garden is getting the soil ready for planting.
+Soil is important.
 Without the right nutrients and conditioners, your plants won't thrive.
 Organic material will help, and you can learn more here.

 Organic materials in the garden are more environmentally friendly.
 This includes organic fertilizers.
 Learn about what are organic fertilizers and how you can use them to improve your garden in this article.